v-poc/vui-vc-next/README.md

 ### Status

-- In early WIP stage with experimental status.
-Copy components manually for any usage.
+- More UI components WIP.
-- Currently JavaScript version only, will provide TypeScript version later.
+- Currently JavaScript version only, will provide TypeScript codebase in next major version.
 - About project test, will provide unit and e2e test later.

 ### Usage

 Select the components you need to build your web App.
+Please check [VUI-POC](https://github.com/bluepower/vui-poc) for some reference.

 ## Project setup
 ```
-npm config set registry https://registry.npmjs.org
 npm install
 ```